 3. Resolution: 4K as the new standard

-- Background: Read our analysis Is a 4K Projector Worth It? for technical details.
+- Background: Read our analysis Is a 4K projector worth it? for technical details.

 4. Contrast & dynamics (Dolby Vision)